 IRA and Roth IRA Contribution Limits

-The limits on annual contributions to either an IRA or ROTH IRA remain at $6,000 plus the $1,000 catch-up contribution for 2020.
+The limits on annual contributions to either an IRA or ROTH IRA remain at $6,000 plus the $1,000 catch-up contribution for 2021.
 Keep in mind that the amounts are totals for both types of accounts together.
-(For instance, if you are under 50 and contribute $3,000 to one, you cannot contribute more than $3,000 to the other.)
+(For instance, if you are under 50 and contribute $4,000 to one, you can contribute up to $2,000 to the other.)

 You can find more at the IRS page on IRA contribution limits, but all the changes from the SECURE act have not yet been fully incorporated.